The FaB Factor program encourages girls to discover their inner fabulousness.

 - where juvenile assaults by girls are more likely to take place, based on a combination of Youth Risk Behavior, public safety and crime data

-- where 9th -12th grade HS dropout rates are lower than the state average
+- where 9th -12th grade HS dropout rates are higher than the state average

 - where the population of low-income students is higher than the state average